Study 2 BELONGING TO THE KING OF KINGS

 Read verses 2, 8 and 38.
 Do not imagine that to be a Christian is an easy-going business!
 The kind of soldiers our Lord wants is indicated by these verses:

-men of war fit for the battle, that could handle shield and buckler, whose faces were like the faces of lions, and were as swift as the roes upon the mountains…
+- “…armed with bows…who could use both the right hand and the left in hurling stones and shooting arrows…men of might…men of war fit for the battle, that could handle shield and buckler, whose faces were like the faces of lions, and were as swift as the roes upon the mountains…men that could keep rank…with a perfect heart.

 The warfare in which we are engaged is a stern one, and our Enemy is very powerful (Ephesians 6:12).
 If we are to be of any use in waging this great spiritual warfare we must be trained, disciplined and properly equipped, and know not only how to put on the whole armour of God (Ephesians 6:13-17), but how to use the two weapons – the Word of God (Hebrews 4:12) and the prayer of faith (James 5:15, 17 and 18).
 Also, we must be men who have “understanding of the times” – see verse 32.